Exponentially Closed Fields and the Conjecture on Intersections with Tori: Complete elementary theory

 but also $\td(\abar,\bbar,c,d/F,\gamma,\delta) = \td(\abar,\bbar,c,d/F,\alpha,\beta)$, which is the dimension of a generic fibre of $W \rOnto M\cdot W$ so by the fibre dimension theorem again we have $\dim M \cdot W \ge \rk M$.
 Hence $W$ is rotund, as required. \end{proof}

-\begin{theorem} Assuming CIT, the theory \ECFStrK\ is axiomatized by axioms 1, 2$'$, 3$'$, and EAC. \end{theorem} \begin{proof} Suppose that $F$ satisfies axioms 1, 2$'$, 3$'$, and EAC, and is $\aleph_0$-saturated.
+We can now prove Theorem~\ref{EAC theorem}.
+For convenience, we restate it. \begin{theorem} Assuming CIT, the theory \ECF\ is axiomatized by axioms 1, 2$'$, 3$'$, and EAC. \end{theorem} \begin{proof} Suppose that $F$ satisfies axioms 1, 2$'$, 3$'$, and EAC, and is $\aleph_0$-saturated.
 (CIT is implicitly needed here, since otherwise there are no $\aleph_0$-saturated models of axiom 3$'$.)
 Suppose $V \subs G^n$ is rotund, additively and multiplicatively free, and of dimension $n$.
 Then, since $F$ has strong kernel, for each finite tuple $\bbar \in F$ there is a finite tuple $\cbar$ such that $V$ is defined over $\cbar$, $\cbar \sstrong F$, and $\bbar \subs e^\cbar$.
-Then by EAC, Lemma~(b) above, and $\aleph_0$-saturation, there is $\abar$ such that $(\abar, e^\abar) \in V$ and $e^\abar$ is multiplicatively free over $e^\cbar$.
+Then by EAC, Lemma~\ref{V - V' lemma}, and $\aleph_0$-saturation, there is $\abar$ such that $(\abar, e^\abar) \in V$ and $e^\abar$ is multiplicatively free over $e^\cbar$.
 By strong kernel again, $(\abar,e^\abar)$ is generic in $V$ over $\bbar$.
-Thus, using Lemma~(a), the two sets of axioms (1, 2$'$, 3$'$, and SEAC, and 1, 2$'$, 3$'$, and EAC), have the same $\aleph_0$-saturated models.
+Thus, using Lemma~\ref{first EAC lemma}, the two sets of axioms (1, 2$'$, 3$'$, and SEAC, and 1, 2$'$, 3$'$, and EAC), have the same $\aleph_0$-saturated models.
 But (assuming CIT), they are both lists of first-order axioms, and hence they have the same models. \end{proof}